HaoLi111/rAviExp/README.md

 # Demo

-A demo ca be found there
+A demo can be found there

 https://github.com/HaoLi111/rAviExp/blob/master/demo/demo1missionspcfc.R